DRBondyaleJuez/Connect4/README.md

 ___

 ## __DESCRIPTION__
 This code was used as a training exercise to practice coding in java.

 The design pattern followed by the code is based on the Model-View-Controller [(MVC)](https://developer.mozilla.org/en-US/docs/Glossary/MVC) or more precisely Model-View-ViewController-Controller pattern.

-The view is managed using the JavaFXML framework.
+The view is managed using the JavaFXML framework [(MVN repository link)](https://mvnrepository.com/artifact/org.openjfx/javafx-fxml).

 <div style="text-align: center;">